-Content that endangers the emotional or physical well-being of minors is not allowed on YouTube.
-A minor is defined as a person under the legal age of majority; usually anyone younger than 18 years old in most countries.
+YouTube doesn’t allow content that endangers the emotional and physical well-being of minors.
+A minor is defined as someone under the legal age of majority -- usually anyone younger than 18 years old in most countries/regions.

-If you see content that violates this policy, please report it.
-If you believe that a child is in danger, you should reach out to your local law enforcement agency to report the situation immediately.
+If you find content that violates this policy, report it.
+If you believe that a child is in danger, you should contact your local law enforcement to report the situation immediately.

 What this policy means for you